Sp3ctro/Sp3ctro.github.io/_posts/2020-02-15-FRM-Reading-7.md

 We examine the role that correlation plays in financial markets, using examples from products including Credit Default Swaps (CDS), collateralised debt obligations (CDOs) and multi-asset correlation options.

 # Financial Correlation Risk
-*Describe financial correlation risk and the areas in which it appears in finance.*
+*Describe financial correlation risk and the areas in which it appears in finance*

 Correlation risk measures the risk of losses arising from changes in correlations between assets.
 Correlations between assets - both financial and non-financial - can be either Static or Dynamic.
 Static correlations remain fixed whereas Dynamic correlations are time-varying.